Inspire Education's blog

 There has been rapid growth in the number of child care services to meet the growing demand from parents.
 The cost of child care has also increased significantly.
 Despite the growing number of places and increases in cost, many centre-based child care services still have long waiting lists.

-Currently, centre-based child care providers make up 94% of all government approved services in Brisbane, Perth, Melbourne and the rest of Australia.
 Setting up your own Family Day Care business can be a way to offer parents home-based care as an alternative to centre-based care.
 At the same time, you can operate your own business, from home, working with children.

 How do you get started?